+'The premature baby who became an England legend'

-Stuart Broad: Chris Broad, Alastair Cook & Michael Vaughan on England's 500-wicket bowler
+Stuart Broad: Chris Broad, Alastair Cook & Michael Vaughan on England's retiring bowler

 Stuart Broad is the premature baby who grew up to become a fearsome fast bowler.

-In taking his 500th Test wicket for England against West Indies on Monday, Broad joined an exclusive club: only the fourth paceman, the seventh bowler of any kind.
+The 37-year-old, who announced his retirement on Saturday, has taken 602 wickets in 167 Tests, making him the second most successful paceman in Test history behind team-mate James Anderson.

 These are the stories of those who know Broad best.
-Son of a Test batsman, Nottingham Forest fan, bad rapper and prolific fast bowler.
+Son of a Test batter, Nottingham Forest fan, bad rapper and prolific wicket-taker.

 'He weighed 2lbs 2oz'

 Broad was born 12 weeks premature on 24 June, 1986 at the City Hospital in Nottingham.
-His mother, Carole, was a school teacher and his father Chris played 25 Tests as an opening batsman for England.
+His mother, Carole, was a schoolteacher and his father Chris played 25 Tests as an opening batter for England.

-He weighed 2lbs 2oz.
+He weighed 2lb 2oz.
 He was tiny, immediately put into an incubator and we were informed of the slight deficiencies he had.
-He stayed in hospital for a month and as he grew everything seemed to right itself.
+He stayed in hospital for a month and, as he grew, everything seemed to right itself.

 We were a sporting family.
 There was an awful lot of sport played and talked about.
 It was always football in the winter, maybe a bit of hockey or rugby, then cricket in the summer.